hexenq/kuroshiro/README.md

 ### Instance Medthods
 #### init(analyzer)
-Initiate kuroshiro.js with an instance of analyzer.
+Initiate kuroshiro with an instance of analyzer.
 You can make use of the [Ready-made Analyzers](#ready-made-analyzer-plugins) listed above.
 And please refer to documentation of analyzers for analyzer initialization instructions

 __Arguments__